NyiajNpis/startup/README.md

 > Chat DewPT, Doing the Dew in the right place.

 ### Layout Preview:

-Sketch of the planned layout of Chat DewPT, added in markdown, with general sketches of text and icons, and their arrangement.
-Before and after the login at the top, it would technically be a different page, but I want it to appear cohesive.
+![Sketch of the planned layout of Chat DewPT, added in markdown, with general sketches of text and icons, and their arrangement.
+Before and after the login at the top, it would technically be a different page, but I want it to appear cohesive.]/StartupSketch.jpg

-![/StartupSketch.jpg]